Our team

 Ross O’Neill - Junior Administrator

 Ross O’Neill is our Junior Administrator.
-Ross has been working at DSI for 12 years and plays a central role at the National Office.
-His jobs include distributing in-coming post and ensuring that the post book is signed daily, issuing requests for 'student packs', photocopying and ensuring photocopier paper trays are filled, assisting with mailouts, greeting and looking after visitors to National Office and ensuring Visitor Book sign-ins.
+Ross has been working at DSI for 15 years and plays a central role at the National Office.
+His jobs include distributing in-coming post and ensuring that the post book is signed daily, issuing requests for 'student packs', photocopying and ensuring photocopier paper trays are filled, greeting and looking after visitors to National Office and ensuring Visitor Book sign-ins.
 Ross also takes responsibility for setting up for meetings and conferences and clearing up after same.
 He takes in all deliveries and puts away as required.
 Ross weighs, franks, sorts and bags all out-going post and laminates posters and signs, as well as binding documents and publications.
-Ross also assists at fundraising events and assists all members
+Ross also assists at fundraising events and assists all members of staff with

 Sandra Ryan - Bookkeeper